 When choosing discs, I suggest buying from the three manufacturers listed below since they make discs that are known to be safe for your dog.
 Safe discs don’t get dangerously sharp edges when damaged, aren’t too heavy and aren’t too hard for your dog’s mouth.
 These are my personal reviews of the various types of discs you can buy.
 I believe all of these manufacturers have good discs to offer and most of the discs they produce have a place in the sport.
 It is a good idea to get at least one of each type of disc to try.
 That could mean 20+ unique discs to buy at first, but if you want to get serious about the sport, that’s the best way to do it.
 My reviews consider safety, flight quality, “feel” and suitability for their intended use.

-I will discuss discs performance for freestyle, toss and fetch or puppy training.
+I will discuss discs performance for freestyle, toss and fetch, puppy training or other game type events you can compete in.
 Freestyle is a 1.5-2 minute timed event with multiple discs (5-10 typically).
-I look for a disc that floats, allows for the various tricks to be performed and a disc that feels right in my hand.
+I look for a disc that allows for the various tricks to be performed and a disc that feels right in my hand.
 Toss and fetch (aka distance and accuracy or mini-distance) is a 1-1.5 minute timed event with a single disc where you throw the disc upwards of 40 yards accumulating as many points as possible.
-I want a disc that is durable with some float.
-Float has some importance for toss and fetch because the dog needs sufficient time to run out 40 yards to catch the disc.
+I want a disc that is durable and flies straight consistently.
 Durability comes into play because it is a single disc event.
-For puppy training a small soft disc is generally required.
+For puppy training, a small soft disc is generally required.